Intelligent Automation vs. RPA: Difference Between the Two

 Now, let us Look at the Major Differentiator Between RPA and IA

-Coming to RPA, it works on a set of rules which are used to automate work and not have any variation.
-RPA helps you in minimizing the repetitive tasks.
+RPA works on a set of rules that are used to automate work and not have any variation.
+RPA helps you minimize repetitive tasks.
 For example: filling out your details for login.

 But when unstructured data is involved, RPA lacks scalability.
 Here in IA comes into the act.

-Intelligent automation or IA is a combination of all the things which are present in RPA, but it also contains very useful bots.
-These bots have the capability to learn and analyze data in real-time.
+Intelligent automation, or IA, is a combination of all the things that are present in RPA, but it also contains very useful bots.
+These bots have the capability to learn and analyze data in real time.

-Difference between RPA and IA Based on their Applications
+Difference between Intelligent Automation vs RPA Based on their Applications

 Companies using IA use bots that are capable of thinking on their own.
 These bots help in improving the efficiency of an organization by fulfilling the orders received from the customers.